josephdubon/josephdubon/README.md

 My name is Joseph Dubon (he/him) -I am:

-- a software developer
+- a software engineer
-- a hacker of life
+- a hacker
 - a maker of programs and awesome technologies
 - a breaker of programs and awesome technologies
 - a photographer using digital and film mediums
 - currently living/coding/growing in :us:

-I am passionate about open source, software engineering education, design, photography, and of course improving the human condition with the small bits of wisdom life and education have granted me.
+I am passionate about open source, software, pwa's, design, photography, and of course improving the human condition with the small bits of wisdom life and education have granted me.

 I am a life long student of: